 After the United Kingdom Open University (UKOU) started functioning in 1971, it was thought by our educationists that India should also think of bringing all correspondence institutions under a single umbrella or central university.
 The concept of an open university would be an openness to ideas and operations.
 It would prepare its curricula from all existing universities in the country and abroad.
 The method of imparting education would be multi-media integration using not only postal communication (as in correspondence education) but also radio and television programs and group or individual guidance.
 Setting up a network of regional offices, with some resources being made available from the existing colleges and universities, was thought to be an essential feature of this system.

 The Andhra Pradesh Open University, now known as B.R.
 Ambedkar Open University, was the first state-level open university to be inaugurated in 1982.
 Other state-level universities are the Kota Open University established in 1987 in Rajasthan and the Yashwant Rao Chawan Maharastra Open University.
 The open university at the national level, the IGNOU (Indira Gandhi National Open University) was set up in 1985.
 The main objective of the university was promoting and developing distance education in India and setting and maintaining standards in distance education.

-However, in spite of the strength of distance education such as convergence, flexibility (of place, pace, and age), cost-effectiveness and continuous learning, there are certain shortcomings.
-Primary among them is lack of credibility of distance education in the eyes of the people.
+However, in spite of the strength of distance education such as convergence, flexibility (of place, pace, and age), cost-effectiveness, and continuous learning, there are certain shortcomings.
+Primary among them is the lack of credibility of distance education in the eyes of the people.
 However, the spread of distance education in India is gradually gaining momentum.
-More and more funds need to be diverted and greater awareness need to be created among the people about the quality of distance education.
+More and more funds need to be diverted and greater awareness needs to be created among the people about the quality of distance education.

 Also Read: Education System In India